Criminal Law Frequently Asked Questions

 If you have been arrested and taken into custody or simply asked by police to accompany them or meet them at a police station to participate in a suspect interview YOU DO NOT HAVE TO ANSWER ANY QUESTIONS except to provide your name and your address and YOU DO NOT HAVE TO PARTICIPATE IN A VIDEO RECORD OF INTERVIEW.

-If you have been arrested or have been asked by police to attend a police station to help them with their inquiries CALL Marc NOW on 0422 656 589 to discuss the matter and he will contact the relevant police officer.
+If you have been arrested or have been asked by police to attend a police station to help them with their inquiries then before you take the next step call us at Criminal-Lawyer-Perth on 0422 656 589 to make an appointment with one of our experienced lawyers to discuss your case.